Welcome

 Should we hang out in Breckenridge after

 There’s a lot to do in Breckenridge in the summer!
 Catch a local concert, walk around town, or grab happy hour at a local restaurant.
-My favorite place for happy hour is Aurum, on Ridge St., one street off Main.
+My favorite place for happy hour or just dinner in general is Radicato, right where the town square is..
 That’s the fun thing about doing this hike is.. you can do it early and then hang out in town after.

 That’s it for hiking the Fourth of July bowl off Peak 10 in Breckenridge.
 If you have any questions or information to add, leave a comment below!
 Thanks for checking out the blog and I’ll see you on the next post.